 1948 The September Tide drifts in at London's Aldwych Theatre.
-Gertrude Lawrence stars in this Daphne Du Maurier play, with a cast that includes Bryan Forbes and Michael Gough.
+Gertrude Lawrence stars in the Daphne Du Maurier play, with a cast that includes Bryan Forbes and Michael Gough.
 Irene Hentschel directs.

 1952 Bette Davis stars in Two's Company, Charles Sherman's musical revue with music by Vernon Duke, lyrics by Ogden Nash, choreography by Jerome Robbins, and a cast that also includes David Burns and Nora Kaye.
 It runs 90 performances at the Alvin Theatre.

-1966 The Oscar Brand/Paul Nassau rock musical A Joyful Noise opened today and ran only 12 performances through Christmas Eve at the Mark Hellinger Theatre, but it provided Broadway with a great Christmas present: it was the first musical choreographed solely by Michael Bennett, who would go on to do Company, Follies, A Chorus Line and other great musicals.
+1966 The Oscar Brand/Paul Nassau rock musical A Joyful Noise opens at the Mark Hellinger Theatre, where it runs only 12 performances through Christmas Eve.
+However, it provides Broadway with a great Christmas present: it is the first musical choreographed solely by Michael Bennett, who goes on to do Company, Follies, A Chorus Line, and other great musicals.

-1977 One of the high water marks of the Circle in the Square troupe at its uptown theatre, a revival of George Bernard Shaw's Saint Joan stars Lynn Redgrave, Philip Bosco, Tom Aldredge, Robert Lupone, Paul Shyre, and Joseph Bova.
-It completes a limited run of 77 performances.
+1977 One of the high water marks of the Circle in the Square troupe at its uptown theatre, a revival of George Bernard Shaw's Saint Joan, stars Lynn Redgrave, Philip Bosco, Tom Aldredge, Robert Lupone, Paul Shyre, and Joseph Bova.
+It plays a limited run of 77 performances.

-1982 Betty Comden makes her dramatic debut in Wendy Wasserstein's revised Isn't It Romantic, which opens tonight at the Playwrights Horizons.
-The stars also include Christine Rose and Lisa Banes in this show about big city romance and career opportunity.
-The production will have a 733 performance run.
+1983 Betty Comden makes her dramatic debut in Wendy Wasserstein's revised Isn't It Romantic, which opens Off-Broadway at Playwrights Horizons.
+The stars also include Christine Rose and Lisa Banes in the show about big city romance and career opportunity.
+The production transfers to the Lucille Lortel Theatre the following year, for a 733-performance run.

-1991 Nick & Nora, a new musical with a book by Arthur Laurents (Gypsy) and a score by Charles Strouse (Bye Bye Birdie) and Richard Maltby, Jr. (Miss Saigon), plays its last performance tonight.
-It had opened only one week before on Dec.
-8. The musical stars such major theatrical talents as Joanna Gleason, Christine Baranski, Barry Bostwick, Debra Monk and Faith Prince.
+1991 Nick & Nora, a new musical with a book by Arthur Laurents (Gypsy) and a score by Charles Strouse (Bye Bye Birdie) and Richard Maltby, Jr. (Miss Saigon), plays its last performance.
+It had opened only one week before on December 8.
+The musical stars such major theatrical talents as Joanna Gleason, Christine Baranski, Barry Bostwick, Debra Monk, and Faith Prince.